 While it’s seemingly becoming easier to be open with personal struggles in today’s society, the fear of rejection and ridicule remains, especially for elite athletes.
 Many elite athletes keep their mental health issues hidden in the shadows.
 But as more athletes put a spotlight on their struggles, they set an example and break down the stigma surrounding mental health in sports.

 Kevin Love Talks About Panic

-In November of 2017, NBA basketball player Kevin Love endured a panic attack in the locker room during a game.
+In November of 2017, NBA and U.S. Olympic basketball player Kevin Love endured a panic attack in the locker room during a game.
 He wrote an article about his experience, breaking through the stigma.
 Some players felt that by coming forward, he’d lost his competitive edge.
 However, Love later heard from many people who were positively impacted by his story, affirming his decision to speak up.